livingstyleguide/livingstyleguide/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application’s Gemfile:

     gem 'livingstyleguide'